-Mortgage insurance is a fee lenders charge to consumers when they are putting less than 20 percent down on a home loan.
+Mortgage insurance is a fee lenders charge when consumers are putting less than 20 percent down on a home loan.
 The reason lenders charge this fee is because the less money someone puts down, the riskier the loan is and the mortgage insurance helps mitigate that risk.
-There are many different types of mortgage insurance and a few loans that don’t charge mortgage insurance, but they are rare.
+There are many different types of mortgage insurance and a few loans that don’t charge mortgage insurance.
 Some mortgage insurance can be removed after a certain amount of time and some can’t.
 The cost of mortgage insurance also varies greatly depending on the loan program you use.

 Why do lenders require mortgage insurance?